karad/mr-tutorials-for-nreal-light/HoldMeTight/README.md

-# Hold Me Tight - MR Tutorial for Nreal Light
+# Hold Me Tight (Sample of using Grab to grab and move an object) - MR Tutorial for Nreal Light

 ![Completion screen of sample](./Assets/HoldMeTight.png)